-Courses in an online child development degree examine the period of growth from birth to adolescence.
-Pursuing a child development degree online is a convenient option for professionals hoping to transition into a managerial or teaching position.
-The degree studies sociological factors that influence learning and well-being.
-Students graduate with the expertise needed to seek employment as a preschool teacher, social service provider, or childcare worker or director.
-The Bureau of Labor Statistics projects that careers in social and human service will grow 16% over the next decade, and that the economy will add more than 50,000 preschool teaching positions by 2026.
+Online bachelor’s in child development degree courses examine the period of growth from birth to adolescence.
+Online child development degrees offer convenient options for professionals hoping to transition into managerial or teaching positions.
+This degree explores the sociological factors that influence learning and well-being.
+Students graduate with the expertise necessary to seek employment as preschool teachers, social service providers, or childcare workers or directors.

-Online Bachelor’s in Child Development Degree Program Ranking Guidelines
+Online Bachelor’s in Child Development Program Ranking Guidelines

 The Best Online Bachelor’s in Child Development Programs